|

 - Urology.
 2004 Sep;64(3):510-5 -

-[heat-treated] soy grits group and the control wheat group for the
+between the HT [heat-treated] soy grits group and the control wheat group

-study indicate that a daily diet containing four slices of a bread rich in
+from this study indicate that a daily diet containing four slices of a bread

-HT soy grits favorably influences the PSA level and the free/total PSA ratio
+rich in HT soy grits favorably influences the PSA level and the free/total

 improves the serum lipid profile in men with type 2 diabetes mellitus and